Vonage/vivid-3/libs/components/src/lib/select/README.md

 ```

 ### Select-width
-By default, the select width is `fit-content`.
+By default, the select width is `fit-content`, and the list-box containing the options aligned to the longest option.
-There's no need for a css-variable for the width, if needed, simply specific width on the `vwc-select`
+Specify width on the `vwc-select` if required.

+List-box options will not be affected by a width setting for the select.

 ```html preview
 <style>